 Portrait

+Chiro Aikat is co-president, United States, for Mastercard.
+In his role, Chiro is responsible for U.S. acceptance, including merchants, acquirers, governments, processors and fintechs.
 He also has oversight of the commercial center of excellence and public sector engagement in the U.S., while helping to cultivate relationships with merchants operating across multiple regions.

 Throughout his two decades at Mastercard, Chiro has played an integral role in helping all customers implement a wide range of products and programs across the U.S. market.
-Prior to this role, he led the development and management of the company’s priority initiatives in North America, such as Mastercard Installments/buy now pay later, open banking, account-to-account payments, and bill pay, ensuring continued value delivered to merchants, financial institutions and consumers.
+Previously, Chiro led the U.S. market development and product and engineering teams, where he focused on management of the company’s priority initiatives in North America, such as Mastercard Installments, open banking, account-to-account payments, real-time payments, Pay-By-Bank, marketing and cybersecurity services, ensuring continued value delivered to merchants, financial institutions and consumers.

 Chiro holds a Bachelor of Science in Business Administration from Saint Louis University.